A variety of different cooking options can be booked through us:

 - Fold samoosas and cook them

-- Learn how to make a traditional Cape Malay curry OR a babotie ( a traditional South African mince dish that dates back to the late 1600’s) OR Denningvleis (a lamb dish made with Molasses (small supplement for lamb)
+- Learn how to make a traditional Cape Malay curry OR a babotie (a traditional South African mince dish that dates back to the late 1600’s)

 - Sit down and enjoy the food you have made